tenatek/aniame/README.md

 `Aniame.validateData(data, schema[, schemaDictionary, checkRequired, refCallback])`

 This asynchronous method checks that a value is valid under a given schema.
-It returns a `ValidationResult` and receives the following parameters:
+It returns a `Promise` that resolves to a `ValidationResult` and receives the following parameters:

 * the `data`, the value to validate.
 * the `schema`, the Aniame schema to check the `data` against.
 It can either be the full schema, or just the name of the schema, in which case the full schema will be pulled from `schemaDictionary`.